nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

   secret_name: <secret-name>
 ```

-To add the tls certificate to Kubernetes run the following command with existing files.
+To add the TLS certificate to Kubernetes run the following command with existing files.

 ```shell
 kubectl create secret tls <secret-name> \